Paid Holidays plus accrued vacation and sick leave

 Gym discount at UCSC recreation facilities

-UC Vaccination Policy: With limited exceptions, COVID-19 vaccinations are required COVID-19 vaccinations are required for Covered Individuals under the Policy.
+UC Vaccination Policy: With limited exceptions, COVID-19 vaccinations are required for Covered Individuals under the Policy.
 Covered Individuals include all employees, students, or trainees who physically access a University facility or program in connection with their employment, appointment, or education/training.
+The supervisor of this position can clarify how this policy applies to the selected candidate(s) upon selection for a job offer.

 HOW TO APPLY